NovaScribe is rebranding to VexaScribe. Read the announcement

 Accuracy figures are ±1-2% based on a single 30-minute benchmark.
 Cost/hour calculated as (monthly price ÷ included minutes) × 60 for subscription plans.
 All prices in USD.

-Pricing Note: All prices captured February 8, 2026 (USD).
+Pricing Note: All prices re-verified May 1, 2026 (USD).
 Vendors may update pricing at any time.
 See sources.

 Note: Most leading AI transcription tools achieve similar accuracy (92-96%) when built on modern speech recognition models.
 The 1-3% differences are often within margin of error for a 30-minute benchmark.
 Choose based on price, features, and language support rather than small accuracy differences.